-- You clearly identify information as confidential and provide an explanation. - Information is commercially sensitive. - Disclosing information would cause unreasonable harm to you or someone else. - Information is provided with an understanding that it will stay confidential.
+- The applicant clearly identifies information as confidential and provides an explanation. - Information is commercially sensitive. - Disclosing information would cause unreasonable harm to you or someone else. - Information is provided with an understanding that it will stay confidential.

 When ORSR may disclose confidential information